opensafely/documentation/docs/codelist-project.md

 Beware that in Windows, if one or more of these codelist files is open then this command won't be able to run; close them first.

-You will need to add and commit these changes and push to Github.
+You will need to add and commit these changes and push to GitHub.
 If you don't, or a newer version is available than that committed, the automated tests will fail with an error message.

 ---8<-- 'includes/glossary.md'